wilsonliaows/docs/recipes/group-data-mapping.md

 - Matches are case-insensitive
 - Matches ignore underscores and spaces
-- All data types (eg. string, integer, boolean etc.) can be matched to each other but array types cannot be mapped to non-arrays
+- All data types (eg. string, integer, boolean etc.) can be matched to each other but arrays cannot be mapped to non-arrays
 - The pill label and API name will be matched to the field label or API name
 - The match has to be an exact match minus underscores, spaces and case